 CNMG 5313 Construction Management Fundamentals

-Prerequisite: consent of instructor.
 This course provides an overview of construction management fundamentals such as delivery systems, estimating, scheduling, and administration.
 It also covers construction practices such as safety, construction materials and methods, quality, and productivity.
 Topics include site work, concrete, masonry, steel, rough and finish carpentry, thermal and moisture protection, doors and windows, finishes, electrical and mechanical systems.
-Three hours lecture.
+Two hours lecture, two hours lab.
 Three credit hours.
-Students with credit for CNMG 4313 may not take CNMG 5313 for additional credit.
+Offered on demand.

 CNMG 5315 Construction Business Operations